Clarinet vs Oboe (What are the Differences?)

-If you’ve never seen a clarinet or an oboe before, they’ll probably seem very similar to you at first sight.
-They have the similar black, long and thin body tubes with silver keys on them.
-Also, the postures of a clarinet player and an oboe player while playing their instruments, seem similar.
+If you’ve never seen a clarinet or an oboe before, they’ll seem very similar at first sight.
+They have similar black, long and thin body tubes with silver keys on them.
+The postures of a clarinet player and an oboe player while playing are similar too.
 So, what are the differences between the clarinet and the oboe?

-In this article, my intention is to give simple and clear answers to these questions, by explaining the differences between the clarinet and the oboe.
-Hopefully, in this way, you may have a deeper interest and a new vision, referring to both instruments.
-I would prefer to see firstly the physical differences between the clarinet and the oboe and to go on later with the conceptual and historical differences.
+In this article, I’ll be explaining the differences between the two.
+In this way, you may have a deeper interest and a new vision, referring to both instruments.
+Without further ado, let’s start with the physical differences between the clarinet and the oboe.

 Single-Reed vs Double-Reed

 The clarinet is a single-reed instrument, while the oboe is a double-reed instrument.
-This difference makes clear that the clarinet and the oboe produce sound in different ways and with different techniques.
+The clarinet and the oboe produce sound in different ways and with different techniques.

 A single-reed can’t make any sound on its own.
 You can’t blow into a single-reed.
-This means, a setup consisting of a mouthpiece and a ligature is needed for a single-reed to produce sound, while a double-reed is the mouthpiece itself and it doesn’t need any other accessory to produce sound, you can blow into it.
+That’s why you need a mouthpiece and a ligature to produce sound.
+A double-reed has a mouthpiece itself and it doesn’t need any other accessory to produce sound, you can blow into it.

 Producing Sound with the Clarinet vs Producing Sound with the Oboe

-Producing sound with the clarinet may be slightly easier than producing sound with the oboe.
-Because when you blow into the mouthpiece of the clarinet, you have a larger room for the air to run into the instrument compared to the space you have with the small double-reed of the oboe.
+Producing sound with the clarinet is easier than producing sound with the oboe.
+When you blow into the clarinet’s mouthpiece, there is more room for air compared to the small double-reed of the oboe.

-Clarinet produces sound with the vibration of the single-reed caused by the air blown from the mouth of the performer into the mouthpiece, while oboe produces sound with the vibration of two reeds against each other caused by the air blown from the mouth of the performer into the double-reed placed between their lips.
+The clarinet produces sound through vibrations via air blown into the single-reed, while the oboe produces sound by two reeds vibrating against each other via air blown into the double-reed placed between their lips.

 Clarinet Embouchure vs Oboe Embouchure